Glagan/MyMangaDex/README.md

 * [ ] Modal to directly edit all informations
 * [ ] Store all read chapters and highlight them
 * [ ] Clean up
+* [ ] Show last read and manga image on title hover

 ## Legacy code
 Add a follow button on search page (not working)